wp-plugins/59sec-lite-contact-form-7-push-notifications-on-ios-and-android/readme.txt

 Second, you set up the plugin.
 Specify the "Entry Source" from the existing Contact Form 7 forms.

-Third, you put everybody from the sales team to install the mobile apps (iOS and Android available).
+Third, you put everybody from the sales team to install the mobile apps from iOS's App Store or Android's Google Play.
+It's free.

 Under notification tab, you will get a Secret Key (32 chars, alpha numeric).
 Insert this key on the mobile app, to connect the app to your site.